 The Qt OpenGL module is available under commercial licenses from The Qt Company.
-In addition, it is available under free software licenses.
-Since Qt 5.4, these free software licenses are GNU Lesser General Public License, version 3, or the GNU General Public License, version 2.
+In addition, it is available under free software licenses: The GNU Lesser General Public License, version 3, or the GNU General Public License, version 2.
 See Qt Licensing for further details.

 OpenGL® is a trademark of Silicon Graphics, Inc. in the United States and other countries.